Seeds of a Green Idea

 The Gum Kit stuck!
 In fact, folks liked the results of the Gum Kit so much that Deborah decided to make it into a brand of gum—Glee Gum.
 Two more DIY Candy Kits and multiple flavors of Glee Gum later, Verve remains dedicating to providing a sustainable source of income for chicle-producing communities.
 At the same time, we’re committed to offering fun, educational, and eco-friendly products.
 Our pioneering Candy Kits have captivated the imaginations of thousands of children while helping them to learn more about the world around them.
 We’re proud to say that our Glee Gum is chewed throughout North America and beyond.
 And our new Glee Gum Pops are starting to “pop up” all over!

 Investing in a Greener Future

-A dedicated member of Green America, Verve is also a proud partner of Trees for the Future, helping to plant trees and promote sustainable land management programs throughout the world.
+A dedicated member of Green America, Verve is also a proud partner of Trees for the Future, helping to improve the livelihoods of impoverished farmers by revitalizing degraded lands.
 To empower the next generation, Verve also supports the Cloud Forest School, a bilingual school with an environmental focus in Monteverde, Costa Rica, and the Maya Intercultural University of Quintana Roo, a public university dedicated to social and economic development in the region of Quintana Roo and the Yucatan.
 To learn more, please feel free to check out our Mission and Affiliations.

 Thanks for Reading… and for Chewing!